-At the second generation of the base-population 2, the distribution of the age at first reproduction was estimated for females using 128 couples isolated from emergence.
+At the second generation of base population 2, the distribution of the age at first reproduction was estimated for females using 128 couples isolated at emergence.
 Males were rotated between females each day to limit the effect of males on the timing of oviposition.
 From this distribution, we determined the numbers of days at which 25% and 75% of females had reproduced and laid their first clutch, respectively.
 Those numbers (25% quartile = 7 days, 75% quartile = 21 days) were used to determine the day on which eggs were to be collected to establish both selected and control experimental lines.
-At the third generation, ten experimental lines were established from 240 randomly chosen egg clutches as follows.
+At the third generation, ten experimental lines were established from 240 randomly chosen egg clutches as follows (Supplementary figure 2C).
 Seven fast lines were founded by collecting egg clutches that were laid on days 5-7 (the 2 days before the 25% quartile of the distribution of age at first reproduction).
 Three control lines were founded by collecting eggs laid on days 19-21(the two days before the 75% quartile).
-Note that these lines included eggs from the earliest reproducing females as well as eggs from later reproducing females.
-Those quartiles were chosen to: (i) ensure sufficient production of females and males to sustain our selection in the fast lines, and (ii) provide a maximum number of individuals with the opportunity to participate in reproduction, while reasonably limiting generation time in the control lines.
-At each generation, selection proceeded as follows.
+Note that these lines included eggs from the earliest reproducing females as well as eggs from later reproducing females and that all eggs laid prior to day 19 were removed every two days (and hence did not participate in the next generation).
+Those quartiles were chosen to: (i) ensure sufficient production of females and males to sustain the selection experiment in the fast lines, and (ii) provide a maximum number of individuals with the opportunity to participate in reproduction, while reasonably limiting generation time in the control lines.
+At each generation, selection proceeded as follows (Supplementary figure 2D).
 Each of the egg clutches collected was maintained in a separate 5cm-diameter box and larvae were maintained at a maximal density of 12 individuals per box during their development.
 Upon emergence, adults of each line were moved into a single cage, and date of the peak of emergence of each experimental line was recorded.
 For fast lines, new egg clutches were counted and collected each day until 20 clutches were collected.
 For control lines, new egg clutches were counted but only collected during the 48-hrs period before the 75% quartiles of the distribution of ages (i.e., between days 19-21 after the peak of emergence), except at generation G2 for technical reasons.
 Each fast and control line was maintained at approximately 100 females and 100 males able to mate freely for the entire selection process.
 This selection scheme was continued for nine generations.

 Phenotyping of experimental lines